Chart of Accounts Definition

 When setting up a non-profit, you will need to look at if you have any particular restrictions.

-An example of this is if a donation is restricted for specific expenses.
-If there are restrictions; set up nominal codes to keep track of the balance for that fund.
-Another way of tracking restricted funds is to use classes or departments in some of the cloud accounting packages.
+An example of this is if a donation is restricted to specific expenses.
+If there are restrictions, set up nominal codes to keep track of the balance for that fund.
+Another way of tracking restricted funds is to use classes or departments in some cloud accounting packages.

 Most small non-profit organisations can work with a simple set of CoA.